 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Telephone your doctor or the Poisons Information Centre (13 11 26) or go to Accident and Emergency at your nearest hospital immediately if you think that you or anyone else may have taken too many Noxicid.
+Immediately telephone your doctor or the Poisons Information Centre (13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too many Noxicid.
 Do this even if there are no signs of discomfort or poisoning.

 While you are taking Noxicid